exercism/problem-specifications/CONTRIBUTING.md

 ## Starting a New Track

-If you're interested in adding problems for a language that we don't yet have, open an issue in the [request new language track](https://github.com/exercism/request-new-language-track repository).
+If you're interested in adding problems for a language that we don't yet have, open an issue in the [request-new-language-track repository][request-new-track-repo].

 ### Beta-Testing a Language Track